Exact universal excitation waveform for optimal enhancement of directed ratchet transport

-where $\lambda$ is the spatial period, one obtains the geometric properties of the universal ratchet potential per unit of amplitude and unit of spatial period [Eq.~(7); see Fig.~1, bottom panel].
-Next, we consider the case $g(t)=0$ and $f(t)=$ $-\left( 1/A\right) \int f_{u,N}(t)dt$ [cf.~Eq.~(7)], i.e., $F(t)\equiv f_{u,N}(t)/A$ in Eq.~(2), with $f_{u,N}(t)$ being the Fourier series of $f_{u}(t)$ truncated after $N$ terms [cf.~Eq.~(6)].
+where $\lambda$ is the spatial period, one obtains the geometric properties of the universal ratchet potential per unit of amplitude and unit of spatial period [Eq.~(15); see Fig.~2, bottom panel].

+Next, we consider the case $g(t)=0$ and $f(t)=$ $-\left( 1/A\right) \int f_{u,N}(t)dt$ [cf.~Eq.~(15)], i.e., $F(t)\equiv f_{u,N}(t)/A$ in Eq.~(3), with $f_{u,N}(t)$ being the Fourier series of $f_{u}(t)$ truncated after $N$ terms [cf.~Eq.~(14)].
 Our numerical results systematically indicate an overall increase of the maximum value of $\left\langle \left\langle \overset{.}{z}\right\rangle \right\rangle $ with the number of terms $N$, while keeping the remaining parameters constant.
-Moreover, the typical instance shown in Fig.~2 (top panel) indicates that the average velocity (absolute value) quickly increases with $N$, and reaches its asymptotic value for $N\sim13$.
+Moreover, the typical instance shown in Fig.~3 (top panel) indicates that the average velocity (absolute value) quickly increases with $N$, and reaches its asymptotic value for $N\sim13$.
 This behaviour is found to be correlated with that of the impulse per unit of amplitude transmitted by $f_{u,N}(t)$ over a half-period,

-as expected from the theory of RU [16] (see Fig.~2, bottom panel).
+as expected from the theory of RU [16] (see Fig.~3, bottom panel).

-\textit{Harmonic excitations}.$-$For the sake of completeness, we next explore the standard case [2] in which the two temporal excitations involved are harmonic: $f(t)\equiv\eta\cos\left( \omega t\right) $, $g(t)\equiv\left( 1-\eta\right) \cos\left( 2\omega t+\varphi\right) ,\omega\equiv2\pi /T,\eta\in\left[ 0,1\right] $ in Eq.~(1), i.e.,
+\textit{Harmonic excitations}.$-$For the sake of completeness, we next explore the standard case [2] in which the two temporal excitations involved are harmonic: $f(t)\equiv\eta\cos\left( \omega t\right) $, $g(t)\equiv\left( 1-\eta\right) \cos\left( 2\omega t+\varphi\right) ,\omega\equiv2\pi /T,\eta\in\left[ 0,1\right] $ in Eq.~(2), i.e.,

-in Eq.~(2).
-Leaving aside the effect of noise (an effective change of the potential barrier which is in turn controlled by the DSB mechanism [15]), RU predicts (for $\sigma=0$) that the optimal value of the relative amplitude $\eta$ comes from the condition that the amplitude of $\sin\left( \omega t\right) $ must be twice as large as that of $\cos\left( 2\omega t+\varphi\right) $ in Eq.~(2) with $F(t)$ given by Eq.~(9), and the optimal values of the initial phase difference are $\varphi=\varphi_{opt} \equiv\left\{ 0,\pi\right\} $ [16].
+in Eq.~(3).
+Leaving aside the effect of noise (an effective change of the potential barrier which is in turn controlled by the DSB mechanism [15]), RU predicts (for $\sigma=0$) that the optimal value of the relative amplitude $\eta$ comes from the condition that the amplitude of $\sin\left( \omega t\right) $ must be twice as large as that of $\cos\left( 2\omega t+\varphi\right) $ in Eq.~(3) with $F(t)$ given by Eq.~(17), and the optimal values of the initial phase difference are $\varphi=\varphi_{opt} \equiv\left\{ 0,\pi\right\} $ [16].
 Thus, RU predicts the existence of a \textit{frequency-dependent} optimal value of $\eta$:

 and, equivalently, an optimal frequency for each value of $\eta$: $\omega_{opt}\equiv2\left( 1-\eta\right) /\eta$.
-Numerical simulations confirmed this prediction over a wide range of frequencies (see Fig.~3, top panel).
+Numerical simulations confirmed this prediction over a wide range of frequencies (see Fig.~4, top panel).